 Your doctor will typically do only a “total” testosterone level.
 Maybe if you’re lucky, he’ll also do a “free” testosterone level and also measure your Sex hormone-binding Globulin (SHBG).

-Think of your “total testosterone” similar to your total income you make each year.
+Think of your “total testosterone” as similar to the total income you make each year.
 While your “free” testosterone levels are more like your NET income – the money you have AFTER taxes and so forth.

 Thus, both are important.
 However, your free testosterone level is more valuable because this is what’s available and more biologically active.